mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

         "It shall be an offence to buy, sell, lend, lease, gift, transfer or receive in any way a beardcoin from any person or body other than the Department of Beards, except as provided in Part 4." (/test/acts/47/7A 1935-04-01)
         "It shall be no defense to a charge under section 7A that the purchase, sale, lease, gift, transfer or receipt was of counterfeit beardcoin rather than genuine beardcoin." (/test/acts/47/7B/2 1935-04-01)

-With these changes, we can add together two Rules to get a new one.
+With these changes, we can add together two Holdings to get a new one.

+    >>> loan_is_transfer = beard_holdings[7]
+    >>> elements_of_offense = beard_holdings[11]
+    >>> loan_without_exceptions = (
+    ...     loan_is_transfer
+    ...     + elements_of_offense.inputs[1]
+    ...     + elements_of_offense.inputs[2]
+    ...     + elements_of_offense.enactments[1]
+    ... )
     >>> loan_establishes_offense = loan_without_exceptions + elements_of_offense
     >>> print(loan_establishes_offense)
+    the Holding to ACCEPT
       the Rule that the court MUST ALWAYS impose the
         RESULT:
           the fact that <the defendant> committed the offense of improper transfer of beardcoin
           the fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
         GIVEN:
           the fact it was false that <the counterparty> was <the Department of Beards>
           absence of the fact that <the beardcoin transaction> was a licensed beardcoin repurchase
           the fact that <the beardcoin transaction> was <the defendant>'s loan of the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, to <the counterparty>
         DESPITE:
-        the fact that the token attributed to <the defendant>, asserting the fact that <the defendant> granted an exemption from the prohibition of wearing beards, was counterfeit
-      GIVEN the ENACTMENTS:
+          the fact that the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, was counterfeit GIVEN the ENACTMENTS:
           "It shall be an offence to buy, sell, lend, lease, gift, transfer or receive in any way a beardcoin from any person or body other than the Department of Beards, except as provided in Part 4." (/test/acts/47/7A 1935-04-01)
           "It shall be no defense to a charge under section 7A that the purchase, sale, lease, gift, transfer or receipt was of counterfeit beardcoin rather than genuine beardcoin." (/test/acts/47/7B/2 1935-04-01)
         DESPITE the ENACTMENT:
           "The Department of Beards may issue licenses to such barbers, hairdressers, or other male grooming professionals as they see fit to purchase a beardcoin from a customer whose beard they have removed, and to resell those beardcoins to the Department of Beards." (/test/acts/47/11 2013-07-18)

 There will be additional methods for combining Rules in future versions of AuthoritySpoke.